Carfilzomib (By injection)

 How to Use This Medicine:

 - Your doctor will prescribe your dose and schedule.
 This medicine is given through a needle placed in a vein.
-This medicine must be given slowly, so the needle will have to stay in place for at least 10 minutes.
+This medicine must be given slowly, so the needle will have to stay in place for 10 to 30 minutes.

 - You will receive this medicine while you are in a hospital or cancer treatment center.
 A nurse or other trained health professional will give you this medicine.